Register to vote

 The electoral register is a list of the names and addresses of everyone who is registered to vote.
 If you are not on the register, you cannot vote.

 It takes five minutes to register online.
 You will need to provide your date of birth and National Insurance (NI) number.
-If you cannot find your NI number get in touch with HMRC.
+If you cannot find your NI number.

 Once registered, you only need to re-register if you change address.
 However, you should complete and return the household enquiry form which you will receive annually.